Republic. Gained independence from Belgium in 1960.

-The Foreign and Commonwealth Office (FCO) advise against all travel to eastern and north eastern DRC, including Goma.
-The only exception to this is the town of Bukavu, to which the FCO advise against all but essential travel.
+The Foreign and Commonwealth Office (FCO) advise against all travel to eastern and north eastern DRC.
+The only exceptions to this are the towns of Bukavu and Goma, to which the FCO advise against all but essential travel.
 The FCO advise against all but essential travel to the remainder of the DRC.

-Any British nationals in North Kivu, including Goma against FCO advice should keep their security situation under review.
+Any British nationals in North Kivu, against FCO advice should keep their security situation under review.
 During fighting in the region in recent months, shells landed on Goma causing civilian deaths and injuries.
-There was also shelling around the border with Rwanda and explosions in the town of Gisenyi on the Rwandan side of the border.
+There was also shelling around the border with Rwanda in late 2012 explosions in the town of Gisenyi on the Rwandan side of the border.
 You should avoid travelling around alone and at night.

-The security situation in eastern DRC, including Goma, remains unstable.
-While British staff visit Goma when the security situation allows, there are not always British staff in the area, and our ability to offer consular assistance is therefore severely limited.
+The security situation in eastern DRC remains unstable.
+While British staff do visit Goma, there are not always British staff in the area, and our ability to offer consular assistance is therefore severely limited.